Summary

 See a doctor if:

-- Your pain is severe and doesn’t improve with home care.
+- Your severe pain doesn’t improve with home care.

 - Your pain interferes with your daily activities.